 In 2011, people witnessed an interesting competition on the television quiz show Jeopardy.
-It featured the two best players in the history of the show, Ken Jennings, who had the longest unbeaten run of 74 winning appearances, and Brad Rutter, who had earned the biggest prize of $3.25 million.
+It featured the two best players in the history of the show, Ken Jennings, who had the longest unbeaten run of 74 winning appearances, and Brad Rutter, earner of the biggest prize of $3.25 million.
 Their opponent was a huge computer with over 750 servers and a cooling system stored at a location so as not to disturb the players.
 The room–sized machine was made by IBM and named after the company’s founder, Thomas J. Watson.
 It did not smile or show emotion, but it kept on giving good answers.
 At the end, Watson won the game with $77,147 leaving Rutter and Jennings with $21,600 and $24,000 respectively.
 It left the audience in shock and awe at the same time.

 Cognitive computers have been developing rapidly over the last few years following three technological breakthroughs.
 One is cheap parallel computation due to a new kind of chip called a graphics processing unit (GPU).
 The second one is accessible big data due to massive databases, web cookies, wearable devices and decades of search results.
 The third one is building better algorithms due to the services of Netflix, Google, Amazon and the others.